Mahuika HPC3 Differences

 GPUs¶

-The P100s are being retired.
-The A100s will be moved into HPC3 along with the Milan nodes.
+Mahuika's P100s have been retired.
+The A100s will be moved into HPC3, 8 into Genoa nodes and 16 staying in their Milan nodes.
 8 H100s and 16 L4s are available on various Genoa nodes.